slatedb/slatedb/docs/0001-manifest.md

   // The manifest ID that this snapshot is using as its `DbState`. uint64 manifest = 2;

-  // The UTC seconds timestamp that this snapshot was created at. uint32 timestamp_ms = 3;
+  // The UTC seconds since this snapshot was last heartbeated. uint32 heartbeat_s = 3;
 }
 ```